Accreditation

 Processing time

-Applications received 2–4 weeks before the activity are processed as “Rush” with an additional fee.
+Applications received 2–4 weeks before the activity are processed as “Expedited” with an additional fee.

 Please note: Organizations who have not applied before may need to provide supporting documentation (e.g. Terms of Reference, constitution, meeting minutes, constitution, governance policies, etc.) demonstrating that the organization meets the required criteria of a physician organization.
 This may increase application processing time beyond the typical 4-6 weeks.